tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 1. Select and open the `azure-pipelines.yml` file.

 2. Select **Edit** and update the following variables: `resourcegroup`, and `workspace`.
 If you are using your own Azure subscription, please provide names to use.
-If an environment is provided to you be sure to replace XXXXX in the values below with your unique identifier.
+If an environment is provided to you, be sure to replace XXXXX in the values below with your unique identifier.

     ![Edit build YAML file and provide your resource group and workspace information.](media/devops-build-pipeline-01.png 'Edit Build YAML file')